fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/rollbacks.md

 * `timeout` _(Optional)_: Time to wait for any individual Kubernetes operation during rollback in seconds.
 Defaults to `300` when omitted.

-!!! warning
+{{% alert color="warning" title="Warning" %}}
 When your chart requires a high non-default `timeout` value it is advised to increase the `terminationGracePeriod` on the Helm Operator pod to not end up with a release in a faulty state due to the operator receiving a `SIGKILL` signal during an upgrade.
+{{% /alert %}}

 ## Enabling retries of rolled back releases